swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 Step 4 : Applications sometimes create files that are not needed.
 For example, emacs creates a temporary file called 'filename~' when you edit the file 'filename'.
 You can ask git to ignore such files by editing the file '.git/info/exclude'.
-Edit the file to ignore files the end with '~'.
+Edit the file to ignore files that end with '~'.

      git ls-files --others --exclude-from=.git/info/exclude
     # Lines that start with '#' are comments.